Srijal97/Personal-Website/_pages/about.md

 I'm a maker, tinkerer, engineer and an aspiring researcher.
 I am currently pursuing an M.S. in Systems Engineering - where I have fun with ciruits and software!

+My research insterests lie at the intersection of applied control, robotics and embedded systems.
 I like working with microcontrollers and embedded computers along with all the high power and low power circuits around them.
 Run for months off a battery?
-[Check]().
+[Check](https://srijalshekhar.com/projects/2018_rois/).
 Hum with 5kWs of power?
-[Check]().
+[Check](https://srijalshekhar.com/projects/2019_pdc/).

 Presently, I am working as a Graduate Research Assistant with Dr. Derek Paley on making e-scooters autonomously drive to a user or a parking lot.

 Oh, and I love airplanes!